alexdlukens/alukens-site-academic/content/talk/ieee-embedded-systems-workshop-esw-2020/index.md

 ---
 title: IEEE Embedded Systems Workshop (ESW) 2020
-abstract: "At this multi-day seminar, speakers from international tech companies came together to lucture about the future of embedded systems and emerging technologies.
+abstract: "At this multi-day seminar, speakers from international tech companies came together to lecture about the future of embedded systems and emerging technologies.
 Topics of interest included: debugging via hardware tracing (iSYSTEM), VHDL basics (SURF VHDL), and Autonomous Driving Systems (NVIDIA)."
 location: Virtual Sessions